LetsGoLabs/letsgo-website/index.md

 [![Home](res/labs-text-logo-0250x46.png)](index)

 ## Our Story
-LetsGo Labs is an AI solutions company.
-Our AI orchestration method integrates the best AI with popular applications to amplify human expression and creativity.
-Our mission is to put AI to work for people, helping them find their professional, personal, and creative voice.
+LetsGo Labs is an AI lab focused on developing AI integrations that amplify human expression and creativity.
+We experiment with the best frontier models to develop novel ways for people to use artificial intelligence.

+Our core technology integrates frontier models with an orchestration layer designed to cultivate and support creativity and authentic expression.
+Below you can see the projects we’re working on.
+Take a look, give them a spin, and reach out to us if you want to talk about them.

 ## [Introducing: LetsGoSlides for Microsoft PowerPoint™](powerpoint)